What Is Inflation?

 Investors can buy real estate directly or invest in it indirectly via the shares of real estate investment trusts (REITs) and other specialized funds.
 Directly investing in real estate can be lucrative and comes with several tax advantages, but the process can cost a lot of money up front and involve significant expenses for transactions and maintenance.
 Share-based ownership of real estate sidesteps these disadvantages, providing investors a more efficient way to establish a diversified real estate portfolio.

-A final asset class that can protect against inflation is the collection of publicly traded equities commonly known as stocks.
+A final inflation-protected asset is the collection of publicly traded equities commonly known as stocks.
 Essentially, this asset class gives investors the ability to buy a proportional ownership stake in virtually any publicly traded company in the world.

 In a general sense, cyclical stocks, which move in tandem with the overall economy, are the most effective at battling inflation.
 Even stronger are investments in cyclical stocks that also have high growth potential.